For online security purposes, never set up a WordPress site using the user name “admin”.

 phpMyAdmin databases

 The username is located in the “user login” column.
-To edit the user name just double-click on the text you want to change …
+To edit the username just double-click on this text you want to change …

 Type in the new user name and click outside the edit box to update the field with the new user name …

-Log out of your server when you’re done and reopen the browser to your WordPress site.
-You may find that your session is expired.
-If so, log in again with your new Admin user name and password …
+Log out of your server if you’re finished and go back to your WordPress site.
+You will probably find that your session is expired.
+If so, log in again with your new administration credentials …

-You should see that the username is now updated.
-However, your site will probably still display the previous “nickname” …
+You should see that your user name has been updated.
+However, your site will probably still be displaying the old “nickname” …

-To choose a new “nickname”, go to your Users screen and click the Edit link below the user name …
+To edit your “nickname”, access your Users screen and click the Edit link below your user name …

-You can also access your Profile section if you click on the Edit My Profile link in the “Howdy, User” panel …
+You can also access the Profile section by clicking on the Edit My Profile link in the “Howdy, User” panel …

 Click Update Profile to save your new settings …